ianfhunter/ianfhunter.github.io/README.md

 [You can have more information here](https://pypi.org/project/YAFPA/) and you can work on the script [here](https://github.com/Mara-Li/YAFPA-python).

+You need to have python 3.8 on your computer, and `pip` need to be in your PATH.

 ## Environment
 The first time you use the script, it will ask you three things :
 - Your vault path (absolute path !)